bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```handlebars
 {{stripQuerystring url}}
 ```
-Strips query string from URL.
+Strips query string from a URL.

 #### Parameters